Conventional loans are the most common type of mortgage. Unlike FHA and VA , these mortgage loans aren't insured by any government program.

 - Commonly referred to as an "ARM" - this mortgage loan has an interest rate that changes, or 'adjusts' - usually based on a financial index.

 - As interest rates rise and fall, your monthly payments adjust accordingly.
 Lenders may offer lower initial interest rates for ARMs.
-But it's important to know, and to weigh the risk, that future increases in interest rates could lead to higher monthly payments.
+However it's important to know, and to weigh the risk, that future increases in interest rates could lead to higher monthly payments.

 - The initial rate and payment on an ARM remains the same for a limited period of time at the beginning of the loan.
 Most ARMs are 30 year loans with rates and payments fixed for the first 3, 5, 7 or 10 years.
 After that, they usually adjust every year.